seng438-winter-2022/seng438-a4-JacobLansang/Assignment4-Report.md

 Once these functionalities were determined, we planned out which steps needed to be taken in order to accomplish all of these actions.
 After having determined these steps, we opened up SELENIUM and recorded our sequence of steps.

 # Explain the use of assertions and checkpoints
-For tests requiring user input, we added the command "assert value" to check that the inputed value matched the test's expectation.
+We added the command "assert value" to check that the inputed value matched the test's expectation.
+This was especially useful for situations where the tests still required user input.
+We noticed that SELENIUM did not automate the typing of a text field.
+This is where assertions were necessary.

 # How did you test each functionaity with different test data
 In order to check each functionality with different data, we simply duplicated our tests, and replaced the Value being checked with another one.
-For example, for the login, we
+For example, for the login, we copied the original test, and replaced the input value to be a different, valid email.
+This allowed us to expand our test data a bit.

 # Discuss advantages and disadvantages of Selenium vs. Sikulix